Difference Between Java Heap and Stack

 Conclusion

 Java Heap and Stack both are parts of memory management for the system.
 It plays a crucial role while designing and implementing the application.
-The knowledge of memory management is necessary for an individual before going to work on live projects.
+The knowledge of memory management is necessary for an individual before working on live projects.
 This makes your application faster and easily managed.

 Recommended Article